lexfrl/react-layer-stack/README.md

 #### `<LayerStackMountPoint />`

-This is mount point for `Layers`.
+This is a mount point for `Layer`s.

-`id: string` - you can have multiple `LayerStackMountPoint` which could have different ID's.
+`id: string` (optional) - you can have multiple `LayerStackMountPoint` which could have different ID's

-`children: callback({ views, displaying, show: callback(id, args), hide, hideAll, mountPointId, mountPointArgs }): ReactElement` - you can choose different strategies how to render `Layers` in `LayerStackMountPoint` instead of the default one.
+`children: callback({ views, displaying, show: callback(id, args), hide, hideAll, mountPointId, mountPointArgs }): ReactElement` - you can choose different strategies how to render `Layers` in `LayerStackMountPoint` instead of the default one

 #### `<Layer />`